So you’ve taken the plunge and decided to start breeding cats.

 It’s a huge responsibility and a lot can (and will) go wrong.

-There are plenty of pitfalls to avoid and there are also some common mistakes that many new breeders often make.
+There are plenty of pitfalls to avoid and there are also some common mistakes that many new cat breeders often make.

 Okay so this is me trying my best to not sound like a grumpy old man when I say . . .